aisingapore/TagUI/README.md

 Most of the language definitions are automatically self-built using Google Translate (except english.csv and chinese.csv), and would be wrong without understanding vocabulary used in UI interaction context.
 Native language users can update the language definition csv themselves and are welcome to submit PRs with correct words to be used.
 Some languages are very different from English structure (for eg, written from right to left, different order of adjective and noun) and would be impossible to use correctly in TagUI.

 ### VISUAL AUTOMATION
 TagUI has built-in integration with [Sikuli (base on OpenCV)](http://sikulix.com) to allow identifying web elements and desktop user interface elements for interaction.
-Steps that support visual automation are tap / click, hover / move, type / enter, select / choose.
+Steps that support visual automation are tap / click, hover / move, type / enter, select / choose, read / fetch, show / print, save, snap.
 Simply specify an image filename (.png or .bmp format) of what to look for visually, in place of the element identifier, to use visual automation alongside your usual automation steps.
-Powerful stuff.

 Sikuli is excluded from TagUI packaged installation due to complex dependencies that are handled by its installer.
-[Download Sikuli](http://sikulix.com/quickstart/) to tagui/src/tagui.sikuli folder and setup (choose option 1 - Pack1).
+[Download Sikuli](http://sikulix.com/quickstart/) to tagui/src/tagui.sikuli folder and setup (choose option 1 - Pack1 and option 3 Tesseract based OCR).
 Relative paths are supported for image filenames (eg pc.png, images/button.bmp).
 A screen (real or Xvfb) is needed for visual automation.
+[Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (optical character recognition) is used for visually retrieving text.

 ![Sample Visual Automation](https://raw.githubusercontent.com/tebelorg/Tump/master/visual_flow.gif)